|

 Corn, Soybean Futures Higher at Midday; Wheat Mixed

-4 to 6 cents higher; wheat futures are 6 cents lower to 2 cents higher.
+to 8 cents higher; wheat futures are narrowly mixed.

 David M. Fiala